-15.4 Chatting with friends
+16.4 Chatting with Friends

 To chat with other participants, you need to be connected to the Internet.
-After a successful login, you are usually marked as Available in the Contact List, and are visible to others.
-To change your status, click the drop-down box at the bottom of the Contact List and select another option.
+After a successful login, you are usually marked as Available in the Contact List, and thus visible to others.
+To change your status, click the drop-down box at the top of the Contact List and select another option.